domRiddle/ASF/Mono.md

 ---

-**Problem:** I'm unable to edit `SteamUserPermissions` property in ASF-ConfigGenerator when launching the program with Mono
+**Problem:** I'm unable to edit `SteamUserPermissions` property in ASF-ConfigGenerator when launching the program with Mono.

 **Solution:** This is known Mono problem with no available workaround right now.
 I suggest to edit `SteamUserPermissions` property in JSON file manually, valid JSON structure for `Dictionary` type is specified in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#types)**.